Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

 Kapadia is confident that Ørsted can hit that 5-gigawatt target with its own pipeline of projects, but the company will "opportunistically pursue" pipeline acquisitions, as it did with the Muscle Shoals project in Alabama in July.

-Near-term industry headwinds from the COVID-19 pandemic may shake loose some deals as smaller developers struggle to access development capital and tax equity, Kapadia said.
+Near-term industry headwinds from the COVID-19 pandemic may shake loose some deals as smaller developers struggle to access development capital and tax equity, Kapadia added.

-“We’re certainly starting to see opportunities, and expect to see an increasing amount of them over the next six to nine months."
+“We’re certainly starting to see opportunities and expect to see an increasing amount of them over the next six to nine months."